anandcu3/Federated-Learning-for-Remote-Sensing/documentation/Technical Documentation.md

 4. Start again fromo step __1__ for the next round using the averaged model.

 ### FedProx
 The algorithm for `FedProx` is with exception of the used loss function exactly like for  `FedAVG`.  `FedProx` adds a proximal term to the standard local loss function that penalizes models that deviate too much from the global model.
-The loss function is defined in  `custom_loss_fns.py` and ...
+The loss function is defined in  `custom_loss_fns.py` under the class `FedProxLoss`.
+This class takes in basic loss function `base_criterion` which can again be same as the one used for FedProx and a hyper parameter `mu` which impact how much the proximal term affects the overall loss.
+The proximal term is a penalty on the local client weights for deviating too much from the central weights.

 ### BSP
 The implementation of `BSP` is similar to `FedAVG` with a few exceptions.
 First, it skips step __1__ of choosing a fraction of clients.
 Furthermore, `BSP` doesn't average the models of all clients but rather passes them from one client to the next.
 A round is finished once the model has been passed to all clients (and has been trained by them).